Find out more here about how to fight charges under Penal Code 22610, which handles the illegal ownership of stun guns, with the Simmrin Law Group.

-Stun Guns in California
+Are Stun Guns and Tasers Legal in California?

-PC 22610 details which individuals are not legally allowed to own a stun gun in the state of California.
-Individuals cannot buy, own, or utilize a stun gun if they are convicted of:
+PC 22610 details which individuals are not legally allowed to own a stun gun or taser in the state of California.

 - A felony